 Codependent people can also benefit from meeting with peers in a group-therapy or support-group setting.
 In fact, the support group Co-Dependents Anonymous (CoDA) was developed based on the Alcoholics Anonymous 12-step model.
 Al-Anon, a group designed to support the family and friends of alcoholics, is also centered on helping members break their cycles of dependency.

-Charlene, 49, presents with a chronic, mild depression, with a sudden increase in symptoms.
+Charlene, 49, experiences chronic, mild depression, with a sudden increase in symptoms.
 She identifies her live-in boyfriend as the source of her recent emotional downturn, reporting that he is emotionally abusive and drinks to intoxication every day.
-Charlene says that she knows they “love each other” and, upon investigation, reports that “the whole thing is my fault”.
-The therapist recognizes codependency, and acts accordingly.
-She refers Charlene to Al-Anon, which she tells Charlene will help with “dealing with an alcoholic partner.”
-She gives Charlene plenty of opportunity to express her feelings and needs, and encourages Charlene to do so, validating Charlene’s experience and allowing her freedom to cry, laugh, and verbalize her thoughts.The therapist reality checks Charlene’s beliefs about herself, her boyfriend, and relationships generally, pointing out that Charlene cannot possibly rescue her boyfriend, and that people are responsible for their own behavior.
-And the therapist helps Charlene discuss her childhood, and identify patterns of behavior and emotions that began there.
-Thus Charlene begins the road to recovery.
+Charlene says that she knows they “love each other,” and upon investigation, reports that “the whole thing is my fault.”
+The therapist recognizes codependency and refers Charlene to Al-Anon, which she tells Charlene will help with “dealing with an alcoholic partner.”
+Charlene's therapist provides Charlene with plenty of opportunity to express her feelings and needs and encourages Charlene to do so, validating Charlene’s experience and allowing her freedom to cry, laugh, and verbalize her thoughts.The therapist helps Charlene check her beliefs about herself, her boyfriend, and relationships generally, pointing out that Charlene cannot possibly rescue her boyfriend, and that people are responsible for their own behavior.
+Through therapy, Charlene is able to identify patterns of behavior and emotions that began in childhood, thus beginning the road to recovery.